patrik-schoon-axelsson/airbnb-flask-api-example/README.md

 # A Flask REST-API example

-A small example of writing a REST-API, plugged into a cloud MongoDB and logging events to the heroku CLI.
+A small example of writing a REST-API in Python with the Flask framework, plugged into a cloud MongoDB and logging events to the heroku CLI.
+Uses the MongoDB sample datasets.

 ## 1) Design